Skip to main content Skip to main navigation

 Abstract

-Francis Vandervoort Morrell (1844-1922) grew up in the city of Williamsburgh (now Williamsburg, Brooklyn); his written manuscript herein describes the people and places of his childhood.
+Francis Vandervoort Morrell (1844-1922) grew up in the city of Williamsburgh (now Williamsburg, Brooklyn).
+This manuscript describes the people and places of his childhood.
 Morrell's father, by the same name, was a wealthy man of Williamsburgh.
 While he spent some years in the insurance industry, Morrell's interest in genealogy led him to compile numerous genealogies later in life, such as The ancestry and posterity of Cornelius Henry Tiebout of Brooklyn (1910), and the Genealogy of the Meserole family of Greenpoint (1915).

 Arrangement

-This manuscript is in one folder, in one manuscript box, in the order imposed by the creator.
+This manuscript is in one folder in the order imposed by the creator.

 Scope and Contents